fareehaihsan7/jobportal/mern-job-portal/README.md

 ---

 <p align="center">
-Made with ❤️ using the MERN Stack
+Made  using the MERN Stack
 </p>